White Oak UK acts as both lender or lessor and as credit broker. As part of our business, we carry out activities including:

 Should you have any complaints about how we handle your personal information, please contact the Head of Data at DataProtection@whiteoakuk.com.
 Should we be unable to resolve your complaint and you wish to take your complaint further, you may do so by contacting the UK Information Commissioner's Office.

 We will not retain your personal data for longer than is necessary for the purposes for which the personal data is processed.
 This means that Your information will only be held for as long as we need to process it to provide you with services, is necessary for legal reasons or in accordance with our legitimate interests, and in accordance with UK data protection laws.
+Fraud prevention agencies can hold your personal data for different periods of time, and if you are considered to pose a fraud or money laundering risk, your data can be held for up to six years.

 When calculating the appropriate retention period for your data, we consider the nature and sensitivity of the data, the purposes for which we are processing the data, and any applicable statutory retention periods.
 Using these criteria, we regularly review the personal data which we hold and the purposes for which it is held and processed.